-If it is required to encode an area over which it is safe to navigate for surface vessels, but where seabed operations are unsafe, it must be done using the feature Foul Ground.
-Such areas are distinct from the feature Obstruction, attribute category of obstruction = 6 (foul area), where navigation is considered to be unsafe for surface vessels.
+If it is required to encode an area where seabed operations are unsafe, but over which it is safe to navigate to beleted: over which it is safe to navigate to beleted: over which surface vessels, it must be done using the feature Foul Ground.
+Such areas are distinct from the feature Obstruction, attribute category of obstruction = 6 (foul area), where navigation is considered to be unsafe.
+Deleted: it is safe to navigate for surface vessels for surface vessels (see clause 13.6).